Dynamic Asset Allocation with Asset-Specific Regime Forecasts: Empirical Results

 Focusing on the maximum drawdown (MDD) table, the \mbox{0/1} strategy consistently mitigates the downside risk across all assets; for instance, the MDD for \texttt{LargeCap} is more than halved.
 The strategy's ability to protect the downside underscores its practical relevance for risk management.
 In terms of Sharpe ratios, the \texttt{JM} approach generally maintains or enhances these ratios compared to the buy-and-hold strategy.
 It's important to highlight the challenge of improving this risk-adjusted return measure due to the strategy's inherently reduced leverage.
 Under a simplistic assumption of independently and identically distributed returns with no transaction cost, randomly shifting investments to a risk-free asset to achieve a reduced leverage of $l < 1$ would proportionately reduce both volatility and returns by a factor of $\sqrt{l}$ and $l$, respectively, diminishing the Sharpe ratio by a factor of $\sqrt{l}$ , which is less than one.
 For instance, in the case of \texttt{Gold}, both the \texttt{JM} and \texttt{JM-XGB} strategies kept the investment out of the asset for over 60\% of the time, hence explaining our approaches' failure to enhance Sharpe ratio for the asset.
 The hybrid \texttt{JM-XGB} approach enhances Sharpe ratios across almost all assets, outperforming the simpler \texttt{JM} strategy, except in the Corporate Bond index.
 This improvement is expected due to our more sophisticated forecasting algorithm and the inclusion of additional macro-features.
 The degree of improvement varies, reflecting the differing predictability of each asset.

 In summary, the financial significance of the regime forecasts generated by both the \texttt{JM} and \texttt{JM-XGB} approach is clear, highlighting the potential benefits of integrating these forecasts into practical portfolio management.
+These advantages are consistent with previous empirical findings, such as those reported in \citet{shu2024regime, Bosancic2024}, which demonstrate the value of leveraging a regime-switching signal via the 0/1 strategy.
 While the comparison to the \texttt{JM} approach might not be fair enough -- given the lack of fine-tuning and the exclusion of macro-features in the \texttt{JM} approach -- the advantages of using a combined regime identification-forecasting framework becomes evident.
 Therefore, the next subsection will focus exclusively on displaying the portfolio performance based on the \texttt{JM-XGB} approach.